neha7250/TravelApp/README.md

 # TravelApp
-This is my first project
+This is my first repository.
 <br>
 Author - Neha Sharma